tortastudios/content-factory/claude-artifacts/README.md

-# Claude Artifacts
+# Interactive Content Workflow

 ## Overview

-This directory contains interactive HTML artifacts created with Claude AI, specifically designed to demonstrate abbreviated versions of context-enhanced content workflows.
+This directory contains an HTML file that can be loaded into Claude Web or Claude Desktop to generate an interactive content creation artifact.
+The `workflow-artifact.html` file provides a streamlined, user-friendly interface for content creation while maintaining the sophistication of professional content systems.

 ## workflow-artifact.html

 ### Purpose
-The `workflow-artifact.html` file is a fully interactive, single-page application that serves as an abbreviated version of the comprehensive "context-enhanced content workflow."
-It provides a streamlined, user-friendly interface for content creation while maintaining the depth and sophistication of the full workflow system.
+The `workflow-artifact.html` file is a comprehensive HTML file designed to be loaded into Claude Web or Claude Desktop to generate an interactive content creation artifact.
+It provides a streamlined, user-friendly interface for content creation while maintaining the depth and sophistication of professional content systems.

 ### How It Works